SebastianBoldt/Jelly/README.md

 * **JellyFadeInPresentation**

 Not every property is available for each animation.
-Check outh the interfaces of each class to learn more about them.
+Check out the interfaces of each class to learn more about them.

 * **duration:** JellyConstants.Duration (default: normal)
     * ultraSlow = 2.0